-Whilst the applicant has invested significant time and resources in establishing and maintaining the orchards and developed a self financing enterprise offering small scale apple and cider production alongside the provision of educational and community based activities, it is not considered that the aspiration to further develop these activities would amount to an essential need for a dwelling and as such it is maintained that in this isolated rural location the proposal is unacceptable as a matter of principle.
+- 6.16 Whilst the applicant has invested significant time and resources in establishing and maintaining the orchards and developed a self financing enterprise offering small scale apple and cider production alongside the provision of educational and community based activities, it is not considered that the aspiration to further develop these activities would amount to an essential need for a dwelling and as such it is maintained that in this isolated rural location the proposal is unacceptable as a matter of principle.
 In reaching this conclusion it follows that the unwarranted residential development would have an impact on the site and surrounding locality as well as the biodiversity value of the site.
-The implications for foul discharges remain unresolved and it remains the case that the proposal is unacceptable in a number of other respects and as such the application is recommended for refusal.
+Whilst the implications for foul discharge is awaiting clarification from Natural England, it would appear likely that this technical matter has been resolved, subject to the installation of the upgraded treatment plant. - 6.17 Therefore, notwithstanding the additional information provided by the applicant, the application is recommended for refusal.